BlinfoldKing/overedge/posts/0-About.md

 Hello,
 I don't know how you manage to find this tiny trace of my virtual existence, but however it is and whoever are you i bid you welcome.

-Professionally, i am a poet with speciality of composing line of verses that make electrical machine bend to my will, mastering both the fine art of back end engineering and excruiciating pain of ~~javascript~~ front end development.
+Professionally, i am a poet with speciality of composing line of verses that make electrical machine bend to my will, mastering both the fine art of back end engineering and excruciating pain of ~~javascript~~ front end development.
 Ventured from the smallest unto largest kind of tech court.

 And...